- Additive colour refers to the method used to mix wavelengths of light.

 - Colour models can produce vast numbers of colours simply by adding red, green and blue lights together in different proportions.

-- Additive colour is the method used to mix wavelengths of light, whilst subtractive colour is the method used when mixing pigments such as dyes, inks and paints.
+- Subtractive colour refers the method used when mixing pigments such as dyes, inks and paints.

-- An additive approach to colour is used to control the emission of light by the screens of televisions, computers and phones.
+- An additive approach to colour is commonly used to control the appearance of colours on the digital screens of TVs, computers and phones.

-- A colour model can be thought of as a theory of colour whilst additive colour or subtractive colour refers to the method used in practice.
+- A colour model can be thought of as a colour theory, whilst additive colour and subtractive colour refer to how the colour model works in practice.

 The RGB colour model used by TV, computer and phone screens involves additive colour mixing.
 The RGB colour model produces all the colours seen by an observer simply by combining the light emitted by arrays of red, green and blue pixels (picture elements) in different proportions.

 - RGB colour is an additive colour model that combines wavelengths of light corresponding with red, green and blue primary colours to produce all other colours.